2013 Sabah state election

 The 2013 Sabah state election was held on Sunday, 5 May 2013 concurrently with the 13th Malaysian general election.
-60 state seats were contested to elect state legislature in the Malaysian state of Sabah.
+60 state seats were contested to elect the state legislature in the Malaysian state of Sabah.
 This was the 12th state election in Sabah.
 The state legislative assembly was dissolved on 3 April 2013 following the announcement by Najib Razak to dissolve the federal Parliament earlier on the same day.
-Sabahans will also elect 25 representatives to the federal legislature which will be covered as part of the general election.
+Sabahans would also elect 25 representatives to the federal legislature which would be covered as part of the general election.

-The 2008 election was won by the Barisan Nasional (BN) coalition winning 59 out 60 seats.
-After the 2008 election, the Sabah Progressive Party (SAPP) withdrew from the BN coalition resulting in 2 state seats to move out of BN.
+The 2008 election was won by the Barisan Nasional (BN) coalition, winning 59 out 60 seats.
+After the 2008 election, the Sabah Progressive Party (SAPP) withdrew from the BN coalition, resulting in 2 state seats to move out of BN.
 As a result, the composition of parties in the state legislature prior to dissolution was BN with 57, SAPP with 2 and DAP with 1 seat.

-The final results shown that BN will keep the assembly with 48 seats, a decrease of 11 seats.
+The final results showed that BN would keep the assembly with 48 seats, a decrease of 11 seats.
 The newly formed Pakatan Rakyat won 11 seats, comparing to 1 in the last assembly.
-Sabah-based State Reform Party also won 1 seat via its leader Jeffrey Kitingan, while another Sabah-based party SAPP was wiped out from the assembly.
+The Sabah chapter of State Reform Party also won 1 seat via its leader Jeffrey Kitingan, while another Sabah-based party SAPP was wiped out from the assembly.

+The Sabah state election were conducted barely 3 months after the incident in Lahad Datu on February that year.